Lightning-AI/pytorch-lightning/docs/source-app/levels/basic/lightning_in_15_minutes.rst

 ***************************
 Next step: Build a workflow
 ***************************
 In this simple example we ran one piece of Python code.
-To create a complex workflow easily, we'll need to learn how to use multiple works together.
+In the next guide, we'll learn to run multiple pieces of code together in a workflow.
+We call such a workflow, a *Lightning App*.

 .. raw:: html